 Below we will investigate the precise nature and attributes of each.

-It is important to note that, pursuant to the aforementioned instrument, each component can be satisfied through investment in one or more compliant fund.
-It is not required that each component be comprised of investment in a single fund.
+It is important to note that, pursuant to the aforementioned instrument, each component can be satisfied through investment in one or more compliant funds.
+It is not required that each component be composed of investments in a single fund.

 Venture Capital and Growth Private Equity Funds

 Of the AUD$5,000,000 SIV total, exactly $500,000, or 10%, of said investment must be in a Venture Capital or Growth Private Equity Fund (“VCPE fund”).
 Despite being the smallest of the three components, the precise requirements of this VCPE investment occasions the greatest uncertainty amongst prospective applicants.

 What’s more, under Section 9-1(c) of the Venture Capital Act 2002 (Cth), these agreements will, in almost all cases, be of a duration in excess of the 4 years required for the Subclass 888 visa.

 Due to this extended duration before realisation and perceived greater degree of risk, we place special attention on outlining the precise makeup of the VCPE component.